brijrajmenor/NFC/README.md

 # 📲 **NFC - Loyalty App**

 Welcome to **NFC** - your one-stop solution for managing loyalty points using NFC technology!
-This Android app allows users to read and write NFC tags to securely store and update loyalty points using **RC4 encryption**.
+This Android app allows users to read and write NFC tags to securely store and update loyalty points using.
 The app also features a login system to ensure secure and personalized access to users. 🚀

 ![NFC Logo](https://img.icons8.com/color/96/nfc-n.png)

 ## 🌟 **Features**

 - 📶 **NFC Read & Write**: Easily read and write data to NFC tags.
-- 🔐 **Secure Data Encryption**: Your loyalty points and user information are encrypted using **RC4 encryption**.
 - 💳 **Loyalty Program**: Manage your loyalty points directly from NFC tags!
 - 👤 **User Authentication**: Simple login system for personalized access.
 - 💡 **Simple & Clean UI**: User-friendly interface built with Material Design principles.